frederik-hoeft/bit-twiddling-hacks/README.md

 # More Bit Twiddling Hacks

+---

-This section contains some additional bit tricks I, Frederik Höft, have come up with over the years or have collected from different resources.
+This second section contains some additional bit tricks I, Frederik Höft, have come up with over the years or have collected from different resources.

+---

 ## Vector-based Hex Encoding